Customer Experience

 Conversion Rate = (Number of conversions ÷ Total visitors) × 100

-Why Conversion Rate matters in CX design:
+Why does Conversion Rate matter in customer experience design?

 Conversion rate is a key indicator of how effectively a business’s customer experience strategy converts visitors into customers.
 It provides valuable insights for customer success teams, helping them assess the impact of their efforts at various touchpoints in shaping customer behavior.